HarsHvardhnn/to-doApp/README.md

 Make your changes and commit them.
 Push your changes to your fork.
 Submit a pull request to the original repository.
-License
-This project is licensed under the MIT License.

-Acknowledgments
-[List any resources, tutorials, or inspiration you used in this project] Feel free to add more sections or details depending on the complexity and scope of your project.
-This README is a starting point, and it's always a good idea to provide clear and comprehensive documentation for your users and potential contributors.